Senior Curriculum

 Year 8 pupils write to analyse poetry and a novel, becoming increasingly independent in their annotation and planning.
 We enjoy exploring characterisation in ‘Twelfth Night’, and investigate the reading and writing of a range of non-fiction texts.
 We finish with an introduction to the Gothic through ‘Frankenstein’ and a visit to Strawberry Hill House to learn more about its founder, Horace Walpole, author of the first Gothic novel.

 Year 9 builds on pupils’ knowledge with study of ‘The Woman in Black’, supported by an external creative writing workshop, in order to produce their own scary story.
 We then move onto ‘Romeo and Juliet’, leading to an analytical essay drawing on ideas from across the whole play and its context.
-This year we develop further our skills with non-fiction texts too, and enjoy studying WW1 poetry in order to improve our abilities in comparative analysis.
-We finish the year exploring a novel to introduce the higher skills needed as we move into GCSE.
+This year we also develop further our skills with non-fiction texts, and study and write spoken-word poetry, giving pupils a strong voice to express opinions about contemporary issues.
+We finish the year with a introduction to the IGCSE exam novel, ensuring a confident start to Year 10.

 GCSE